 Homogeneity/Appearance of the formulated eco-friendly creams and standard cream appears very clear.

-While the commercial cream used as standard reference displayed an absorption peak at 392 nm, the formulated ecofriendly creams' UV absorption wavelength ranged from 390 to 395 nm which falls within the acceptable range of 290 – 400 nm for sunscreen creams reported by Kedor-Hackmann et al. (2004).
+While the commercial cream used as standard reference displayed an absorption peak at 392 nm, the formulated eco-friendly creams' UV absorption wavelength ranged from 390 to 395 nm, which falls within the acceptable range of 290 – 400 nm for sunscreen creams reported by Kedor-Hackmann et al. (2004).

 Both the formulated creams and the standard reference had neutral fatty matter values ranging from 81.21% to 82.89%, which is consistent with values reported for commercial creams by Oyedeji et al. (2011).
-The neutral fatty matter content is an indication of the fatty matter substances present in cosmetic emulsion such as mineral oil, silicones, fatty alcohols, fatty esters, lanolin and most waxes.
+The neutral fatty matter content is an indication of the fatty matter substances present in cosmetic emulsions such as mineral oil, silicones, fatty alcohols, fatty esters, lanolin and most waxes.
 The mineral oil, fatty alcohols and the waxes are good emollients which are useful in cleansing, massage and night creams and also act as vitamin carriers (Oyedeji et al., 2011).

 Likewise, the formulated and standard reference creams' total fatty matter contents ranged from 1.53 to 12.37%, which is in line with previously published figures for different commercial cream products (Oyedeji et al., 2011).
-The combined fatty acids in the cosmetic emulsion, known as total fatty matter, serve as building blocks for emulsifiers, which stabilize cosmetic emulsions.
+The combined fatty acids in the cosmetic emulsion, known as total fatty matter, serve as building blocks for emulsifiers, which stabilise cosmetic emulsions.
 According to Van Boekel et al. (1981), some of these fatty acids also aid in skin healing and restoration.

 3.3 Antimicrobial Activity of the Formulated Creams and Standard Reference

-3.3.1 Antimicrobial Activity of the Formulated Creams from oil of C. paradisi Seed
+3.3.1 Antimicrobial Activity of the Formulated Creams from Oil of C. paradisi Seed

-Tables 3 and 4 display the antimicrobial activity of the prepared ecofriendly creams prepared from Citrus paradisi seed oil.
+Tables 3 and 4 display the antimicrobial activity of the prepared eco-friendly creams prepared from Citrus paradisi seed oil.

-Table 3: Antimicrobial Activity of the formulated ecofriendly cream from oil of Citrus paradisi Seed (CP1)
+Table 3: Antimicrobial Activity of the formulated eco-friendly cream from oil of Citrus paradisi Seed (CP1)